dazraf/vertx-hot/readme.md

 Or, in your favourite IDE:

 * __For any IDE__ you want to have a locally installed maven installations.
-Bundled / Embedded maven installations [do not work](https://github.com/dazraf/vertx-hot/issues/3).
+Bundled / Embedded maven installation [do not work](https://github.com/dazraf/vertx-hot/issues/3).
 * __IntelliJ IDEA__:
   * *Run* - open the Maven side-bar, *expand* the `Plugins/vertx` section and *double-click* on `vertx:hot` goal.
 Any changes to your project's main source (*e.g.* `src/main`) will cause a hot deploy.
   * *Debug* - *right-click* on the `vertx:hot` goal and *select* `Debug`.